Seabirds and shorebirds

 - Walk your dog away from known shorebird nesting areas and keep them on a lead

 - Do not drive vehicles on nesting beaches

 - Do not collect seaweed, or other beach materials

-To report information concerning little penguins, please call the Department of Primary Industries, Parks, Water and Environment's (DPIPWE) Wildlife Management Branch or your the local Tasmania Parks and Wildlife Service office.
+To report information concerning little penguins, please call the Department of Natural Resources and Environment Tasmania (NRE Tas) Wildlife Management Branch or your the local Tasmania Parks and Wildlife Service office.